smahncke/LPA-TOOLS/README.md

 PDP is an interactive script, which plots plasma density profile for ionization-induced trapping laser plasma accelerators (see an example of a plot below).

+NOTE: This code is just for experimental use at the moment.
+It's not finished yet.

 # REQUIREMENTS:

 - A python distribution should be installed to run the code (i.e. Anaconda, see https://docs.anaconda.com/)